CoreOne2/cybersecurity-portfolio/EDR.md

 The team creates a new rule in the SIEM to automatically block executable files coming through email.

 They update their endpoint rules based on the MITRE ATT&CK techniques observed during the attack.

+How They Worked Together: A Quick Recap
+MITRE ATT&CK provided the map (helped the team figure out what the hacker was doing and what they would try next).

+SIEM provided the eyes (connected disconnected clues from the laptop, firewall, and server to sound the alarm).

+Incident Response provided the action plan (the step-by-step process to contain, clean, and recover from the breach).